robbobfrh84/Tutorials_Examples/google cloud/basic-node-App-Engine/README.md

 - Please feel free to make contributions to this file/repo if you'd like to make this guide better for other developers.

 final code in action: https://dependable-glow-228521.appspot.com/
+- NOTE that I've added a little extra code beyond the basic "hello, World".

 ### Pre-work: